-In our new series, Maeving Rider Guide, we speak to proud owners of the Maeving RM1.
+In our new series, Rider Stories, we speak to proud owners of the Maeving RM1.
 From first time riders who saw Maeving as the perfect entry point, to experienced bikers who were drawn to our classic design and innovative engineering.

 These are the stories from the kerbside of Maeving riders.